-Soderbergh is one of the rare filmmakers that can do just as much with $100 million as he can with $200,000.
+Soderbergh is one of the rare filmmakers who can do just as much with $100 million as he can with $200,000.
 Because he directs, shoots, edits and camera operates the majority of his films, Soderbergh can selflessly be dubbed a true auteur.
 And with 12 flicks (and one TV show) under his belt in the 2000s alone, the dude is damn prolific, too.
-When I’m asked who my favorite current filmmaker is, Soderbergh is always one of the first names out of my mouth.
-Which is interesting because he hasn’t always made solid films, but I’m the first in line whenever his latest flick is released.
+Basically, when I’m asked who my favorite current filmmaker is, Soderbergh is always one of the first names out of my mouth.

 (Note: Soderbergh’s second film Kafka, made in 1991, is seemingly nonexistent.
 I’ve tried various outlets – Netflix, Amazon, used film stores – to no avail.
 Likewise his 1996 documentary, Gray’s Anatomy.)

 An incredible debut film with the stamp of a true visionary.
 The audience immediately falls into Soderbergh’s unique world with the help of a bizarre story, and an intriguingly mysterious lead character.
 As the quick-witted banter flies off the screen, we slowly become all-consumed in Soderbergh’s psychological study on sexuality, lack of truth, and yes, videotapes.
 A

 Interesting Fact: What do the titles 46:02, Retinal Retention, Charged Coupling Device, Mode: Visual and Hidden Agendas all have in common?
 They were other possibilities for the title of this film.